01 of 08

 - Bathroom in the center of the home

 Fortunately, once you have identified these challenges to good feng shui, there are ways to cope with them.Continue to 2 of 8 below.

 Front Door Directly Aligned With Back Door

 When practicing feng shui, it is helpful to imagine Chi (energy) as water flowing into your space.
 Obviously, water can rush through your home without slowing down to nourish the space if the entry doors are directly aligned.
-It is especially important to avoid a direct alignment of the front door with the back door, since this configuration allows good feng shui energy to easily escape.
+It is especially important to avoid a direct alignment of the front door with the back door since this configuration allows good feng shui energy to escape easily.

 Such a home should be avoided if you are shopping for a new house, but a variety of cures are possible if your home has this layout problem.
 For example, careful placement of furniture or living plants can interrupt the flow of chi and direct it through the home rather than allowing it to immediately escape.Continue to 3 of 8 below.

 03 of 08

 Staircase Facing the Front Door